-- The proliferation of impermeable surfaces increases the volume and speed of surface water runoff.
+- The supply of new housing with potable water may require increased abstraction of water from surface water and groundwater bodies.
+Depending on the level of water stress in a geographic region, this may reduce the water levels in Habitat sites that lie in the same catchment as new abstractions. - The proliferation of impermeable surfaces increases the volume and speed of surface water runoff.
 As traditional drainage systems often cannot cope with the volume of stormwater, Combined Sewer Overflows (CSOs) are designed to discharge excess water directly into watercourses to protect human assets.
-Such pluvial flooding may result in downstream inundation of watercourses and flooding in wetland habitats. - Additionally relating specifically to Emer Bog within the Test Valley Plan Area, development can result in • changes to infiltration rates, amount of flow, direction or path of flow.
+Such pluvial flooding may result in downstream inundation of watercourses and flooding in wetland habitats. - Additionally relating specifically to Emer Bog within the Test Valley Plan Area, development can result in changes to infiltration rates, amount of flow, direction or path of flow.
 The SAC has a relatively small catchment area.
-Previous studies have shown that the various seasonal flow-ways within the Emer Bog sub-catchment do not necessarily flow directly into Emer Bog, but rather that the flows are intercepted by a series of boundary drains that redirect water around and into the site56.
+Previous studies have shown that the various seasonal flow-ways within the Emer Bog sub-catchment do not necessarily flow directly into Emer Bog, but rather that the flows are intercepted by a series of boundary drains that redirect water around and into the site63.
 Changing land use within this catchment may adversely affect the drainage systems that flow into Emer Bog. - 3.32 It is noted that Test Valley sits within an area of serious water stress (see Figure 2).
 This means that the water resources are being or are likely to be exploited to a degree which may result in pressure on the environment or water supplies both now and in the future.
 This result does not indicate how the individual water companies are performing in the management of their water resources, or a level of risk to public water supply.
-This may imply that additional abstractions could have negative impacts on water-dependent European sites. - 3.33 Southern Water is the water supply company for the majority of the borough, with smaller areas served by other companies including Wessex Water and Bournemouth Water.
+This may imply that additional abstractions could have negative impacts on water-dependent Habitat sites. - 3.33 Southern Water is the water supply company for the majority of the borough, with smaller areas served by other companies including Wessex Water and Bournemouth Water.
 There are also parts of the borough that are off-mains, served by private supplies or abstractions.
 Extreme weather events and growing population has put strain on two of the main supplies of water within the Test Valley Plan Area.
-This is due to limits on abstraction from the River Test and River Itchen to protect the ecosystems of the two rivers during droughts57.
+This is due to limits on abstraction from the River Test and River Itchen to protect the ecosystems of the two rivers during droughts64.

-56 https://testvalley.gov.uk/assets/attach/5218/Emer-Bog-and-Baddesley-Common-Hydrological-Desk-Study-The-Environmental-Project-Consulting-Group-2017.pdf; Accessed 01/12/2023.
+63 https://testvalley.gov.uk/assets/attach/5218/Emer-Bog-and-Baddesley-Common-Hydrological-Desk-Study-The-Environmental-Project-Consulting-Group-2017.pdf; Accessed 01/12/2023.